Artentii/Practice-Stockholm-3/README.md

 # Practice-Stockholm-3
- A practice I did in my Master's Degree in Graphic and Wed Design in which we have to recreate an already existing website.
+Third practice I did in my Master's Degree in Graphic and Web Design where we had to recreate an already existing website.